TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

 </br>

-This means it comprises fundamental concepts (ADM, Enterprise continuum) (More on this subsequently) , to tools, frameworks, best practices , proven methodologies that have been trialed and tested .
+This means it comprises fundamental concepts (ADM, Enterprise continuum) (More on this subsequently) , to tools, frameworks, best practices , proven methodologies that have actually been trialed and tested .

-And why Enterprise Architecture?
-It provides us with a structured framework to manage complexities;
+And why did I focus on Enterprise Architecture?

-Streamline operations and processes, maybe analyse and manage risks.
-Resource management or Stakeholder communication.
+I feel it's a comprehensive and a "structured" framework for aligning IT strategy with business goals.
+EA allows for a *holistic* view of the entire Organisation's processes, systems and tech infrastructure.

+--> This is *critical towards decision-making and "strategic" planning*.
+It optimises on current operations, but also

 </br>